-If you application is successful, you should receive your new card in a couple of days, after the card issuer has made some background checks.
+If your application is successful, you should receive your new card in a few days, after the card issuer has made some background checks.

 You use a Visa credit card just like any other credit card.
 You pay for goods and services and then will receive a monthly statement showing your transactions.

-You will need to pay off some of the balance each month.
+You will need to pay off some balance each month.

 If you are buying online, you will need to put in your card details and the security number on the back of your card.

-Visa has introduced an extra level of security for online payments, called Verified by Visa, which helps to prevent fraud.
+Visa has introduced an extra level of security for online payments, called Visa Secure, which helps to prevent fraud.

-Visa credit and debit cards are usually accepted at all electronic payment locations and ATMs, as are MasterCard cards, so you don’t need to worry about selecting a card based on how widely it will be accepted.
+Visa credit and debit cards are usually accepted at all electronic payment locations and ATMs, as are Mastercards, so you don’t need to worry about selecting a card based on how widely it will be accepted.

-Visa cards are protected by Chip and PIN and are many recently issued cards have contactless payment for sums up to £30.
+Visa cards are protected by Chip and PIN and many recently issued cards have contactless payment for sums up to £100.

-We compare credit over 100 credit cards from all of the major banks and credit card providers.
+We compare over 100 credit cards from all of the major banks and credit card providers.